phoenixframework/phoenix/guides/request_lifecycle.md

   <img src="assets/images/hello-world-from-frank.png" alt="Frank Greets Us from Phoenix" />
 </picture>

 Let's break what the template does into parts.
-This template has the `.heex` extension which stands for HTML + Embedded Elixir).
+This template has the `.heex` extension which stands for HTML + Embedded Elixir.
 There are three features from HEEx we are using in the template above:

   * Assigns, such as `@messenger` and `@flash` - values we pass to the view from the controller are collectively called our "assigns".
 We could access our messenger value via `assigns.messenger` and `assigns.flash`, but Phoenix gives us the much cleaner `@` syntax for use in templates.